 To request permission to hold an event with alcohol please use the Event with Alcohol Authorization Form.
-Please submit form electronically using Adobe Reader.
-Once the form is submitted for approval by the Campus Alcohol Agent you will receive an email confirming the receipt of the form.
-If you do not receive a confirmation email within 2 business days please resubmit the authorization request via Adobe Reader.
-If you have issues viewing or submitting the form please make sure that you have the most current version of Adobe Reader which you can download by clicking on the words “Adobe Reader” at the end of this sentence.
-[Adobe Reader]
+Please submit the form electronically using Adobe Reader.
+(Note: The form will not open in the Chrome browser.)
+Once the form is submitted for approval by the Campus Alcohol Agent, you will receive an email confirming the receipt of the form.
+If you do not receive a confirmation email within two business days, please resubmit the authorization request.
+If you are unable to use electronic submission, you may email the form to Campus Alcohol Agent at email@example.com.

 Gatherings of ten or fewer people in a staff or faculty member's office

 Events occurring during normal business operations at the Connection in the UMC

 Auxiliary funds (funds 20 and 29) can be used to pay for alcohol at a CU sponsored event where an admission or registration fee is the same regardless of whether the person attending consumes alcohol or not.

 If there is no charge to attendees or the event is a fundraising event, a fund 34 speedtype with a Gift Purpose Code 2 of Y must be used.